 Quantum-Geometric Duality Series

-Eight papers developing a unified framework connecting gravitational decoherence, holographic dark energy, information-theoretic bounds, and experimental predictions.
+Thirteen papers developing a unified framework connecting gravitational decoherence, holographic dark energy, information-theoretic bounds, and experimental predictions.
 Each paper is self-contained; Paper C provides the axiomatic foundation.

 Reading order & paper relationships